The Easiest Way to Jumpstart Your Metabolism & Kill Cravings

 It’s an anomaly being Vegetarian and Paleo at the same time.
 Or is it?
 There are people all over the world who recognize the importance of animal preservation.
 Animals globally are being saved by loving Vegetarians and Vegans every day.
 While the animals are thanking you for their salvage, are you sacrificing your own health to save animals?
 The answer is YES and NO. We’ll dive a little deeper into that a little later on.
 The question is can we categorize Vegetarianism with Paleo?
-The Paleo lifestyle is about omitting all grains, dairy, sugar, legumes, soy and starches, which is fundamental in the Vegetarian world.
+The Paleo lifestyle is about omitting all grains, dairy, sugar, legumes, soy and starches, which is fundamental in the Vegetarian world or in a vegetarian diet.
+And even most processed foods.
 So what’s a Paleo Vegetarian to eat?
-The part of Vegetarianism that people get stuck on is getting enough protein, vitamin and mineral absorption such as B12, iron, calcium, magnesium, and zinc.
+Or, it even exists a Vegetarian Paleo Diet?
+The part of Vegetarianism that people get stuck on is getting enough protein, vitamin, and mineral absorption such as B12, iron, calcium, magnesium, and zinc.
 Paleo is eating lots of high fat meats from a trusted, grass fed source.
-While most Vegetarian eaters get their protein from soy, nuts, seeds, grains, some dairy, eggs, legumes, and plants.
+While most Vegetarian eaters get their protein from soy, nuts, seeds, grains, some dairy (if the diet is not dairy free as well), eggs, legumes, and plants.
 If they omit soy and grains, will this be enough to sustain good health?
 Let’s explore that question…

 Paleo vs. Vegetarian Philosophy

 Paleo beliefs are we should eat a diet that is similar to the way ancient man ate in the hunter/gatherer era, which consisted of wild game, tubers, some fruits, and limited vegetables.
-Today, to get the quality of food that our ancestors did is a rare find; especially in the United States or modernized countries.
+Today, to get the quality of food that our ancestors did is a rare find, to have a paleo friendly diet, or strict paleo diet; especially in the United States or modernized countries.
 While our ancestors feasted on wild game, there were plenty of times where famine took precedence hence leaving them mal-nourished and/or dead.
-We have since “modernized” food, became biology junkies and question how the body works.
+We have since “modernized” food, processed foods, became biology junkies and question how the body works.
 Many philosophers, politicians, chemists, and farmers came together to form their own idea of health and became fascinated with human nutrition.

 Today’s Paleo eater faces many challenges such as finding reputable meats, wild game, and clean organic fruits and vegetables.
 Also, the importance of good fats in our modern diet is more important than ever.
 Since the American Standard Diet is deficient in nutrients, we have depleted and deprived our vital organs of saturated fat.
 Paleo is the perfect diet for anyone who suffers from disease, depression, anxiety, ADD, ADHD and the list goes on.

-All Vegetarians and Vegans omit meat from their diet due to a choice.
+All Vegetarians and Vegans omit meat from their diet and in some cases, a dairy free and no eggs diet as well, due to a choice.
 As many of us, we make choices to fit our beliefs, and perhaps save our body from rotting carcass in our bellies.
 Vegetarian ideology is that no animal should be killed for human existence.
 Vegetarians and Vegans have every right to advocate for animals as we all should.
 No animal should be treated unjustly and “murdered” just to feed America.
 The truth of the matter is most of the grain fed, corporate “farming” slaughter houses are not thinking in terms of our health…their thinking in terms of money.
 The dairy and beef industry is a multi-million dollar business.
-Just like our genetically engineered grain and vegetable crops, most modern day Midwest farmers aren’t thinking in terms of our health either.
+Just like our genetically engineered vegetables, grains and legumes crops, most modern day Midwest farmers aren’t thinking in terms of our health either.
 They need to feed their family just as much as we do and don’t want to piss off the big guys like Monsanto.
 Vegetarians and Vegans are the biggest confronters when it comes to animal advocacy.
 We all should be advocates for our own health and open our eyes to what is happening to our food.

 The problem with going Vegetarian is the lack of B12, vitamins and minerals.
 Since technology and bio-engineering, we can now supplement these deficiencies and for the most part, we can live a healthy lifestyle as Vegetarians.
 Sadly, most people do not do their homework and choose a life without animal protein just for the cause to save animals.
 The latest health issues that Vegetarians face is they develop thyroid issues, struggles with addiction such as alcoholism, obesity, heart disease, depression, Metabolic syndrome, and diabetes.
-Some Vegetarians turn to junk food; cookies, cakes, pizza, bread galore, fast food, etc. When this happens, that’s when all systems fail.
+Some Vegetarians turn to junk food; cookies, cakes, pizza, bread galore, fast food, etc. When this happens, that’s when all systems fail, and a vegetarian diet might not be as good as we all can think.

 There is good news though; there are similarities to both diet philosophies.
-Each “diet” models the importance of eating from the earth.
-They both stress that eating organically without pesticides or use of anti-biotics is vital for maintaining good health.
+Each “diet” models the importance of eating from the earth, even if it’s without grains and legumes.
+They both stress that eating organically without pesticides or the use of anti-biotics is vital for maintaining good health.
 They also believe that the products we use on our skin should be of higher quality without mistreatment or cruelty.

 The Evolving Human